jupyter/docker-stacks/docs/using/specifics.md

 You can build a `pyspark-notebook` image (and also the downstream `all-spark-notebook` image) with a different version of Spark by overriding the default value of the following arguments at build time.

 * Spark distribution is defined by the combination of the Spark and the Hadoop version and verified by the package checksum, see [Download Apache Spark](https://spark.apache.org/downloads.html) for more information.
+At this time the build will only work with the set of versions available on the Apache Spark download page, so it will not work with the archived versions.
   * `spark_version`: The Spark version to install (`3.0.0`).
   * `hadoop_version`: The Hadoop version (`3.2`).
   * `spark_checksum`: The package checksum (`BFE4540...`).